![]() ![]() |

 5.1.1 An Active Member shall be an individual who is available for photo assignments on a regular business basis, and who satisfies the Federal, State, and local statutes for the operation of a photography business.

-5.2.1 Honorary membership shall be by unanimous action of the Board of Directors, conferred upon an individual for outstanding service to the photographic profession or to the association.
+5.2.1 Honorary membership shall be by two-thirds 2/3's majority of the Board of Directors, conferred upon an individual for outstanding service to the photographic profession or to the association.
+For lifetime membership.
+01/10/24.

 5.2.2 An Honorary membership may be either for a fixed term or for the life of the individual.

-5.2.3 Honorary members shall enjoy all privileges of the association, except holding office, and shall be without liability.
+5.2.3 Honorary members shall enjoy all privileges of the association.

-5.4.1 Sustaining Member shall be manufacturer, photographic equipment and supplies, publishers of photographic images, distributors/wholesalers of photographic equipment or firms providing services to the photographic profession, e.g. lawyers, law firms, accountants, accounting firms, insurance brokers/agents.
+5.4.1 Sponsor Member shall be manufacturer, photographic equipment and supplies, publishers of photographic images, distributors/wholesalers of photographic equipment or firms providing services to the photographic profession, e.g. lawyers, law firms, accountants, accounting firms, insurance brokers/agents or any other photographic service or product not listed herein.

-5.4.2 Sustaining Members which comprise legal entities, e.g. corporations, partnerships, limited liability companies shall have the right to designate four (4) responsible individuals to represent the entityin the association.
+5.4.2 Sponsor Members which comprise legal entities, e.g. corporations, partnerships, limited liability companies shall have the right to designate four (4) responsible individuals to represent the entity in the association.

-5.4.3 Sustaining Membersshall neither have the privilege of voting, nor the right to act as proxy.
+5.4.3 Sponsor Members shall neither have the privilege of voting, nor the right to act as proxy.

 6.1 Annual Business Meeting of the members of the association shall be held at such time and place as may be designated by the Board of Directors of the association.